On the Multiplicity One Conjecture for Mean Curvature Flows of surfaces: Introduction

 \begin{MOC}[Ilmanen \cite{Ilmanen_sing_MCF_surf}] Every tangent flow of a 2-dimensional mean curvature flow is a smooth self-similar shrinker \emph{of multiplicity one.} \end{MOC}

 In this paper, we prove a strong form of this conjecture, which includes not just the case of smooth mean curvature flows and which characterizes more than just tangent flows.
 In fact, our resolution will apply to a more general class of mean curvature flows through singularities, which addresses the earlier question regarding the theory of existence.
-Furthermore, we show that \emph{any} blow-up (not just tangent flows) has multiplicity one.
+Furthermore, we show that \emph{all} blow-ups (not just tangent flows) have multiplicity one.

 We remark that the 1-dimensional analog of the Multiplicity One Conjecture, concerning curve shortening flow, has been proven in \cite{Grayson_1987}, see also \cite{Huisken_1998, Andrews_Bryan_2011}.